Writer, before we tuck in, I have some questions for you:

 I’ve been, more or less, writing my work-in-progress for six years.

 And what a long, hard six years it’s been.

 What started out as a single short story for a class assignment evolved into a novella and then a short story collection.
-Right now, it’s somewhere between a short story collection, a play, and a short film.

 Just six months ago, I reached the point where I finally felt like my ideas had a direction.
 All my work thus far has only recently come together into a cohesive narrative.

 If you’re like me, you’ve probably written 100,000 words or more on your story, only to scrap most of it.